zbyju/obsidian/2. Reference notes/SWE - Semantic Web/Accessing Linked Data.md

 # 303 Strategy for Dereferencing URIs

-1. Client send HTTP GET request to the URI of
+1. Client send HTTP GET request to the URI of a resource
+2. Server returns HTTP 303 See Other (redirect) with URI to a document describing the resource
+3. Client performs HTTP GET on the URI returned by the server
+4. Server sends back the data